‘Save that Pork Juice 16 Bean Soup’

 - 1 onion, halved then sliced

 - 3 bay leaves

 - 1 tablespoon olive oil

 - a couple grinds fresh black pepper

-- Preheat oven to 350 degrees.
-Place cherry tomatoes into a small casserole large enough to not overcrowd the tomatoes, toss with oil, salt and pepper, place into oven, cook tomatoes until just near bursting, with perhaps some blistering, around 45 minutes to an hour.
-Remove, cool, set aside until preparing soup.
+- Preparing the Roasted Cherry Tomatoes: Preheat oven to 350 degrees.
+Place cherry tomatoes into a small casserole large enough to not overcrowd the tomatoes, toss with oil, salt and pepper, set in oven and roast tomatoes until just near bursting, with perhaps some blistering, around 45 minutes to an hour.
+Remove, cool, refrigerate in a container until preparing the soup